 Think about it: Have you ever seen food photography that looks unappetizing or boring, only to write off the brand?
 That's what makes it so important to give some special attention to your photos.

-Lighting is another important element that can make the difference between professional food photos and bland (or even gross-looking) ones.
-You can opt for natural light or artificial lighting, depending on the dish you’re photographing and your access to good natural light.
+Lighting is another important element that can make the difference between effective food photos and bland (or even gross-looking) ones.
+You can opt for natural light or artificial lighting, depending on the dish you're photographing and your access to good natural light.

 One of the key things to remember is to avoid harsh light.
 This usually happens when your light source is too close to your food, creating shadows or excessively bright spots, or accenting the wrong parts of the dish.